Italian death toll overtakes China’s as virus spreads

 Spain has been the hardest-hit European country after Italy, and in Madrid a four-star hotel began operating as a makeshift hospital for coronavirus patients.

-The director of the group that runs the Ayre GH Colon hotel tweeted: “365 rooms more to help win the war.”
-The Madrid Hotel Business Association said it has placed 40 hotels with room for 9,000 people at the service of the Madrid region, which has near half of Spain’s 17,000 or so cases.

-In London, home to almost 9 million, the government urged people to stay off public transportation as authorities considered imposing tougher travel restrictions.
+The British government, which was slow to react to the virus, shifted gears and drew up legislation giving itself new powers to detain people and restrict gatherings.
+The bill is expected to be approved by Parliament next week.
+In London, home to almost 9 million, authorities urged people to stay off public transportation and considered imposing tougher travel restrictions.

 The British supermarket chain Sainsbury’s reserved the first hour of shopping for vulnerable customers, one of many such efforts around the world.